breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 #### Interviewing

-Much has been written about the software industry's interviewing practices.
+Many people have written about the software industry's interviewing practices.
 I won't dwell on that, except to say that it ain't no fun.

 The process is long, emotionally fraught, and exhausting.
 As many as five or six separate interviews per company, where they can ask you to solve whatever problem they want.
 As a result, the questions can be very unpredictable.